Arttale/aseprite_reference_viewer/README.md

 * fixed sizing error when image is at 0 width/height
 * infinite zoom, original version was originally capped at 200%
 * fixed integer inaccuracy at high zoom, original implementation used point() which relies on integer casting, fixed by using arrays
-* limit file selection to images only and allow user to freely select initial file directory without a console warning.
+* limit file selection to images only and allow user to freely select initial file directory without a console warning
+* allow script to run both as a extension and as a regular script for debugging/development purposes

 ## Planned Additions
 * fix pixel snap on zoom